Ralim/IronOS/Documentation/DebugMenu.md

 ### HW G

-This indicates the High Water mark for the stack for the GUI thread.
+This indicates the high water mark for the stack for the GUI thread.
 The smaller this number is, the less headroom we have in the stack.
-As this is a Highwater mater, you should only trust this once you have walked through all GUI options to "hit" the worst one.
+As this is a high-water mater, you should only trust this once you have walked through all GUI options to "hit" the worst one.

 ### HW M

-This indicates the High Water mark for the stack for the movement detection thread.
+This indicates the high water mark for the stack for the movement detection thread.
 The smaller this number is, the less headroom we have in the stack.

 ### HW P

-This indicates the High Water mark for the stack for the PID thread.
+This indicates the high water mark for the stack for the PID thread.
 The smaller this number is, the less headroom we have in the stack.

 ### Time